Jude Gallagher

-Jude Gallagher (born 5 October 2001) is an Irish boxer.
+Jude Gallagher (born 5 October 2001) is a boxer who rpresents Ireland and Northern Ireland.
 He competed at the 2022 Commonwealth Games, winning the gold medal in the men's featherweight event.
 Gallagher defeated Joseph Commey via walkover in the final match in the boxing competition.

-He represented Ireland at the 2024 Summer Olympics, receiving a bye into the second round where he lost to Carlo Paalam from the Philippines by unanimous decision.
+Gallagher represented Ireland at the 2024 Summer Olympics, receiving a bye into the second round where he lost to Carlo Paalam from the Philippines by unanimous decision.

+Representing Northern Ireland, he won a bronze medal at the 2026 Commonwealth Games in the 60 kg division.